Find out how to determine the place of supply of your services and how to deal with supplies of services which you receive from outside the UK.

 8.9 Additional rules

-There are additional rules for all hired goods (including any hire of means of transport) depending on where the supply is used and enjoyed, which if applicable will override these rules - see section 13.
+There are additional rules for all hired goods (including any hire of means of transport) depending on where the supply is used and enjoyed, which if applicable will override these rules (read section 13).

 8.10 The liability of these supplies

-When supplied in the UK, the hire of certain ships and aircraft is zero-rated, see Ships, aircraft and associated services (Notice 744C).
+When supplied in the UK, the hire of certain ships and aircraft is zero-rated.
+For more information read the Ships, trains, aircraft and associated services (VAT Notice 744C).

 9. Services supplied ‘where performed’